MKSQD/Cube/readme.md

 Note that the instant connection in ClientGame is just enabled in the Unity editor.

-Now that we've got a connection we can start looking at replication.
+Now that we've got a connection we can start looking at ...

 ### Replication
 The hearth of Cube is a powerful replication system.